Drishtita/Healthcare-Cost-Prediction-Predictive-Analytics/README.md

 # Healthcare-Cost-Prediction-Predictive-Analytics
 Predictive analytics project to estimate annual medical insurance costs using machine learning.
 Healthcare Cost Prediction using Predictive Analytics
-#📌 Project Overview
+# Project Overview

 This project focuses on predicting annual medical insurance costs using predictive analytics and machine learning techniques.
 The objective is to analyze healthcare, demographic, lifestyle, and insurance-related factors and build accurate regression models for cost estimation.

-#Problem Statement
+# Problem Statement

 Healthcare costs vary significantly across individuals due to differences in medical conditions, healthcare utilization, and lifestyle habits.
 Accurate prediction of these costs can help insurers, healthcare providers, and policymakers make informed decisions.

-#Objectives
+# Objectives

 Perform exploratory data analysis (EDA) on healthcare data